-Velocity and velocity dispersion profiles for the stellar and ionised gas in LEGA-C are derived as described in detail by \cite{Bezanson18} and \cite{vdWel21}: the 2D PV diagrams are fit in each row (with median S/N~$>2$ per pixel) with pPXF \citep{Cappellari04, Cappellari17} by combining a high-resolution stellar population template and an emission line template.
+LOS velocity and LOS velocity dispersion profiles for the stellar and ionised gas in LEGA-C are derived as described in detail by \cite{Bezanson18} and \cite{vdWel21}: the 2D PV diagrams are fit in each row (with median S/N~$>2$ per pixel) with pPXF \citep{Cappellari04, Cappellari17} by combining a high-resolution stellar population template and an emission line template.
 These templates are allowed to shift and broaden independently, delivering independent stellar and ionised gas velocity and velocity dispersion profiles.
 This procedure takes into account the LSF and removes instrumental broadening from the velocity dispersion profiles.
-An example for one galaxy is shown in Figure~\ref{f:obsprof}.
+An example for one galaxy is shown in Figure~\ref{f:obsprof}, and profiles for all galaxies are shown in Appendix~\ref{a:gallery}.
 Note that the template for the [OII] doublet consists of two emission lines centred at $\lambda=3727$~\AA\ and $\lambda=3730$~\AA.

-For the purpose of our study, we make a few adjustments to the above methodology for individual objects: for two observations in our sample we repeat the above fitting procedure with a relaxed S/N-cut in order to obtain 1D kinematic profiles.
-Another two galaxies show strong [NeV]$\lambda3347$, [NeV]$\lambda3427$ and [NeIII]$\lambda3870$ emission.
+For the purpose of our study, we make a few adjustments to the above methodology for individual objects: for two observations in our sample (M1\_127387, M5\_126127) we repeat the above fitting procedure without imposing a S/N-cut in order to obtain a radially dependent LOS dispersion profile.
+Another two galaxies (M1/101\_139825, M7\_122836) show strong [NeV]$\lambda3347$, [NeV]$\lambda3427$ and [NeIII]$\lambda3870$ emission.
 The high-ionisation [NeV]$\lambda3427$ line is a tell-tale signature of a harder ionising radiation field than produced by pure star formation, indicative of AGNs or shocks \citep[e.g.][]{Mignoli13, Feltre16, Vergani18, Kewley19}.
 Where present in the LEGA-C spectra in our sample, it is kinematically decoupled from other emission lines and centrally concentrated.
 To extract ionised gas kinematics for these galaxies, we mask the corresponding spectral regions and repeat the above fitting procedure.
 The effect on the extracted gas kinematics is substantial, with differences in individual velocity and velocity dispersion measurements of up to 200~km/s (see Appendix~\ref{a:nev} for an example).
 The stellar kinematic measurements are virtually unaffected by this procedure.